FIAF/fiaf-cataloguing-manual/markdown/D.5.0.0.0-b4ae/en.md

-D.5 Manifestation Types
+# D.5 Manifestation Types

-The Manifestation types below can be used with Manifestations associated with ei-

-ther Works or Variants.
+The Manifestation types below can be used with Manifestations associated with either Works or Variants.